 The design of the Hyper PRO Racer is based around three major components - driver, engine and tyres.
 The engine and tyres were primarily chosen on the basis of affordability.

 The biggest consumable cost in motor racing is tyres.
 Tyre costs can break a club level drivers budget.
 For these drivers it's the difference between racing and staying home for the weekend.

 The designers at Hyper Racer thought long and hard about the possibilities and concluded that the only choice was a 6 inch tyre designed for the Superkart category.
 These tyres are 'state of the art' racing design and are rated to very high speeds.
-They are readily available world wide and - at just over AU$400 per set - are a fraction of the cost of larger tyres as used for example on Formula Ford.
+They are readily available world wide and - at under AU$400 per set - are a fraction of the cost of larger tyres as used for example on Formula Ford.
 They also have the advantage of reducing aerodynamic drag and being very light.
 And 'light' equals speed.

 The choice of engine had to meet a set of criteria which included; manufacture by a mainstream engine supplier, environmentally friendly 4-stroke, state of the art race proven technology, affordable consumables and modest re-build costs.

 Yamaha technology was chosen, specifically the 450 WR engine.
 This engine is fitted with electric start, eliminating the need for a push start buddy.

 At club level racing you will inevitably come into track contact with other drivers.
 Bodywork damage is a fact of life.
 Again the designers put their thinking caps on.
 They rationalized and minimized the bodywork.
 Less bodywork equals light weight.
 And 'light' equals speed.